Britain's FTSE lags euro zone, pulled down by BHP and Aberdeen

 LONDON, Nov 30 (Reuters) - Britain’s top share index underperformed euro zone indexes on Monday, missing out on the benefit from a weak euro and hindered by falls in mining company BHP Billiton and Aberdeen Asset Management.

-The FTSE 100 is up 0.1 percent in November, and was just about set for a second straight month of gains.
-The Euro STOXX 50 is up 2.7 percent for the month.
+The FTSE 100 was up just 0.2 percent in November, and was set for a second straight month of gains.
+The Euro STOXX 50 was up 2.8 percent for the month.

 “The significant overseas revenue of the biggest UK companies has probably been a drag on sentiment, given recent concerns about global growth.”